Report of Trust meeting with BCAFC - August 2025

 Any amendments to EFL regulations would need to be put forward by, and/or voted on by the League’s member clubs themselves.
 Clubs are permitted to recommend a rule change at any time, and as such would ultimately be required to vote on any implementation.
 But it is unlikely any Club would do this.

-RS’s advice was that our member may have got a better response from the EFL if the tone of his letters would’ve been more diplomatic or been left to the club to discussions that already been ongoing.
+RS’s advice was that our member may have got a better response from the EFL if the tone of his letters would’ve been more diplomatic or been left to the club to discussions that had already been ongoing.

 On the plus side, the Club did it’s best in inviting supporters to watch it on the big screen in the suites.